kormilitzin/med7/README.md

 The model achieved a lenient (strict) micro-averaged F1 score of 0.957 (0.893) across all seven categories.--->

+## UPDATE

+November 2024: This readme file is updated to reflect new versions of pip that allow install.

+See [tutorial for reproducible example](tutorial/example.ipynb) which has a requirements.txt

 ## Installation

 It is recommended to create a dedicated virtual environment and install all recent required packages in there.
 The trained model was tested with spaCy version >=3.1 and Python >=3.7.
 For example, if the [anaconda distribution of Python](https://www.anaconda.com/distribution/#download-section) is already installed: